Avio are an extremely outgoing race of bird people who want nothing more than to have a good time and make friends.

 Many avio words are impossible for other Sentients to pronounce, due to the unique structure of the avio “speaker” cartilage.
-Likewise, avio find contractions hard to understand and will avoid using them where possible, giving them a very unique way of speaking.
+Likewise, avio find contractions hard to understand and most find it almost impossible to use them correctly.
+This gives them a very unique way of speaking.

 Avio questions will end with a spoken question mark, which is pronounced like the letter “Q”.
 In written International, questions are ended with both the letter Q and a question mark, usually after a comma.
 (E.g, “What is your name, Q?”)

 Avio laughter is loud and high-pitched.
 It tends to have one quick note that repeats quickly, like a very fast “ah-ah-ah” or “eh-eh-eh” that blends together.
 Most non-Rendi Sentients cannot stand it.